5-on-5: Should Spurs trade Aldridge? Make more moves?

 3.?Fact or Fiction: The Spurs need Manu Ginobili next season.

 Pelton:?Fact.
-Need is strong, as the Spurs can certainly win without Ginobili making contributions -- they did so most of the series with the Memphis Grizzlies.
+Need is a strong word there, as the Spurs can certainly win without Ginobili making contributions -- they did so most of the series with the Memphis Grizzlies.
 To be their best, however, they still need Ginobili playing well.
 His performance during Leonard's playoff absences has shown Ginobili is still one of the few San Antonio players capable of efficiently creating his own offense.

 Engelmann:?Fact.
 Believe it or not, Ginobili was the second-best shooting guard this season, according to RPM.
 He is the main driving force behind the Spurs' bench being just about the best in the league season after season, he isn't showing too many signs of age and he's one of the few shot creators on the Spurs.